CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile_template.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_server_profile_template"
 description: |-
+        ### Overview
+        The ProfileTemplate object is an essential element in configuration management, providing a templated approach to server profile creation and updates.
+This simplifies the management of server profiles by allowing standardized configurations to be reused across multiple instances.
+        #### Purpose
+        ProfileTemplate serves as the blueprint for creating server profiles, enabling efficient configuration management and consistency across deployments.
+It allows bulk operations such as cloning and updating profiles based on template changes.
+        #### Key Concepts
+        - **Template-Based Management:** - Offers a structured approach to server configuration by establishing baseline settings that can be propagated to derived profiles.
+        - **Bulk Operations:** - Supports asynchronous operations such as cloning and updating, facilitating large-scale management of server profiles.
+        - **Version Control:** - Ensures template modifications are safely propagated to profiles without compromising existing configurations.
+        - **Access Governance:** - Privilege sets govern access to the template, maintaining secure control over server configuration processes.
         A profile template specifying configuration settings for a physical server.

 ---

 # Resource: intersight_server_profile_template
+### Overview
+The ProfileTemplate object is an essential element in configuration management, providing a templated approach to server profile creation and updates.
+This simplifies the management of server profiles by allowing standardized configurations to be reused across multiple instances.
+#### Purpose
+ProfileTemplate serves as the blueprint for creating server profiles, enabling efficient configuration management and consistency across deployments.
+It allows bulk operations such as cloning and updating profiles based on template changes.
+#### Key Concepts
+- **Template-Based Management:** - Offers a structured approach to server configuration by establishing baseline settings that can be propagated to derived profiles.
+- **Bulk Operations:** - Supports asynchronous operations such as cloning and updating, facilitating large-scale management of server profiles.
+- **Version Control:** - Ensures template modifications are safely propagated to profiles without compromising existing configurations.
+- **Access Governance:** - Privilege sets govern access to the template, maintaining secure control over server configuration processes.
 A profile template specifying configuration settings for a physical server.
 ## Usage Example
 ### Resource Creation